5233464c/r3bl-simple-chess/README.md

 * Every player has 16 figures he can move ✔️
 * Restructure files(controller, view) ✔️
 * Rulebook
-* * Figure can be captured and moved to enemy position.
+* * Figure can be captured and moved to enemy position. ✔️
-* * A captured figure will be removed from the game
+* * A captured figure will be removed from the game ✔️

+## Sprint 3
+* Implement Typescript
+* Unittesting with Jest

 ## Backlog
 * More information in board object(Which figure)
 * Player can choose a name at the beginning
-* PlayerFactory() ...
+* PlayerFactory()
-* Typescript
-* Testing with Jest
 * Debugging
 * Chess History
 * Telegram Bot
+* Rulebook: Chess rules

 ## Software
 * NVM (https://github.com/nvm-sh/nvm)